Cedar School, located in Al Warqaa 1, is a new English National Curriculum school due to open in September 2021.

 What about the Facilities?

-The school's construction is close to completion and is planned to be a Ground + 3 floor building.
+The school's construction has been completed and is made up of a Ground + 3 floor building.
 The school's facilities include 32 standard classrooms (six Foundation Stage rooms, 10 Primary rooms (Grades 1-6) and 6 Secondary classrooms (Grades 7-11) with large classroom spaces (minimum 56 sqm) that provide a good environment for learning with good lighting and ventilation.

 All Foundation Stage spaces will be entirely separated from the rest of the school, with their own entrance and exit, and drop off arrangements, and no access for the rest of the school unless invited.
 All FS classrooms and learning/play spaces are on the ground floor and include Activity Rooms for play and exercise.
 Grade 1 and 2 classrooms are also located on the ground floor and all Grade 3 and 4 classrooms will be no higher than the first floor.